The New FTC Guidelines on Endorsements by Bloggers

 But I think there are inevitably some gray areas- here are some personal examples:

--Chris Brogan is a close friend who has written a book.
+Chris Brogan is a close friend who has written a book.
 I bought the book, but then I was also sent a review copy as well.
 If I write a review, what are my disclosure requirements?

 Well, I have received the product for free, but I also paid for it.
 I am also friends with the author, and may have some bias because of it.
 The BEST practice is to disclose both the copy received and the friendship along with the purchase- that way, everyone is clear when reading the article about potential bias.
 I could review the book without disclosure because I purchased the item and probably get away with it.
 However, full disclosure of the circumstances surrounding the review or discussion of the book is clearly the best policy, as it always has been.